Customer Lifetime Value (LTV) KPI

 What is customer lifetime value?

-Customer lifetime value (CLV) measures the total revenue you can anticipate to earn from a customer throughout your relationship with them.
-It underlines how much wealth a customer introduces to your business over time, factoring in how often they buy, how much they spend, and most importantly, how long they remain loyal.
+Customer lifetime value (CLV) is the total revenue a business can expect from a single customer throughout the entire relationship.
+It accounts for how often they buy, how much they spend, and how long they stay.

 The key components of customer lifetime value